Alipsa/ride/src/bin/readme.md

 # Version Descriptions

+### 1.2 Beta 2
+- Enhanced connection functionality (auto save, jdbc url wizard)
+- If the previous working dir has been removed we no longer move to parent as that might take for ever to parse, instead we just do not initialize the file tree.
+- Add styling to dialogs
+- Add target/classes and target/test.classes to classpath to classic classloader (adjustable in options)

-### 1.2 Beta
+### 1.2 Beta 1
 - Add maven build support
 - Add a maven classloader that uses the dependencies in the pom
 - Add git support
 - Preserve indentation on next line
 - Create package wizard to give a good starting point for creating packages
 - Create project wizard to give a good starting point for creating projects
-- add support for markdown
+- Add support for markdown
-- add support for java files
+- Add support for java files
 - many small improvement, both cosmetic and functional

 ### 1.1 final